VoxeLibre/VoxeLibre/mods/ITEMS/mcl_farming/README.txt

 ===FARMING MOD for MINETEST-C55=== by PilzAdam

-Modified heavily by MineClone 2 Dev Team.
+Modified heavily by VoxeLibre Dev Team.

 Introduction:
 This mod adds farming to Minetest.